Meet the Team!

 We encourage all new children to visit the school prior to starting, when they will meet their buddy and spend some time with their new class and teacher.
 The Head teacher meets with new parents prior to their child starting at Colston’s Primary School.

 We liaise closely with pre-school settings, visiting these (wherever possible) before children start school.
 There is an evening meeting for all parents of new reception children in June.
-The children are invited into school for an afternoon in the summer term.
+The children are invited into school for a session in the summer term.
 Home visits take place in September.
 When pre-school children are identified with special educational needs or disability, the reception class teacher and/or SENDCO will make links with your child’s pre-school setting.
 We will meet with you to discuss your child’s needs and anyway we can help your child settle into school.

 When your child is due to move to secondary school, we will make links with the school so we can share information.
 Some children may benefit from enhanced transition where we can arrange additional visits to the secondary school, picture books, social stories, a transition meeting with the secondary school staff and smaller group preparation.

 We liaise closely with staff when receiving and transferring children to different schools, ensuring all relevant paperwork is passed on and all needs are discussed and understood.

 When children move from one class to another at the end of a school year they will have opportunities to visit their new class and teacher and parents have an opportunity to meet with teachers in the summer term.
 Some children will require enhanced transition which may include photo books, extra visits to the classroom or teacher, pen picture for parents/child to complete or smaller group discussion around transition.

 11. How are the school’s resources allocated and matched to children’s special educational needs?